Explore the data

 Begin a new workbook

-First, you'll sign in to Insights in ArcGIS Online and begin a new workbook.
+First, you'll sign in to Insights Online and begin a new workbook.
 You'll download and add Montgomery County permit data to your workbook for analysis.

 - Download the Commercial_Permits_since_2010 compressed folder.

 - Locate the downloaded file on your computer.
 Right-click the file and extract it to a location where you can easily find it, such as your Documents folder.

 - Sign in to your Insights Online account.

 To access Insights Online, your ArcGIS organization's administrator must grant you a license for it.
 If your organization does not have Insights licenses, you can sign up for a free trial.

 If this is your first time using Insights, the Welcome to Insights window appears with a list of things you can do with Insights.

 - If necessary, in the Welcome to Insights window, click Skip.

 - Click the Workbooks tab.